HDMS Christianus Sixtus (1733): The ship's history

 Designed by K N Benstrup in his role as senior fabrikmester, and built and launched in Copenhagen, the ship was immediately a source of contention as she drew a greater depth (by some six inches) than planned.
 This was due to the use of poorly seasoned timber which was thus heavier than calculated.
-As much of Danish naval strategy was planned around the relatively shallower waters of the Kattegat and Great Belt, compared with the deeper North Sea and Baltic, this could be a problem.
+As much of Danish naval strategy was planned for the relatively shallower waters of the Kattegat and Great Belt, compared with the deeper North Sea and Baltic, this could be a problem.

-The controversy grew as blame was cast on Benstrup, and other senior officers played out their animosities and conspired to court martial the designer.
+The controversy grew as blame was directed at Benstrup, while other senior officers displayed their animosities and conspired to court-martial the designer.

-As an expensive capital ship Christian Sextus appears never to have actually left harbour, and was fully commissioned only once in her 35 years of life.
+As an expensive capital ship, Christian Sextus appears never to have actually left harbour, and was fully commissioned only once in her 35 years of life.
 This was in 1743 when there was a question over succession to the Swedish throne.